 A look at Johnson & Johnson

 Johnson & Johnson (JNJ) is one of the largest pharmaceutical and healthcare companies.
-With headquarters in New Brunswick, New Jersey, the company sells its products in over 200 countries worldwide.
+It supplies its products to over 200 countries worldwide.

-Wall Street analysts expect the stock price to fall marginally over the next 12 months.
-Analysts’ recommendations show a 12-month targeted price of $132.28 per share, compared with $132.52 per share on July 6, 2017.
+Wall Street analysts estimate that the stock has the potential to return ~3.0% over the next 12 months.
+Analysts’ recommendations show a 12-month target price of $128.56 per share, compared to the stock’s price of $124.80 per share on April 5, 2017.

-There are 21 analysts tracking Johnson & Johnson stock.
-Of these, nine analysts recommend “buy,” while 12 analysts recommend “hold.”
-None of the analysts have recommended “sell.”
-The consensus rating for Johnson & Johnson stands at 2.5, which represents a moderate “buy” for value investors.
+There are 20 analysts tracking Johnson & Johnson stock, and 40% recommend “buys,” while 60% recommend “sells.”
+The consensus rating for Johnson & Johnson stands at 2.5, a moderate “buy” for value investors.

 Analysts’ revenue estimates